Kyle-Neale/FlatChat_App/README.md

-# Uploading Files With Rails and ActionCable - source code
+# Feelings Chat - An application utilizing Action Cable to be used for chatting about feelings.

-To play with this demo locally:
+To use this app:

 1. Clone the repo
-2. `rails db:migrate`
+2. Run bundle install
-3. `rails s`
+3. `rails db:migrate` && `rails s`
 4. Visit `http://localhost:3000`
-5. Register with any credentials
+5. To create a user, click 'sign up' and input email and passowrd!
 6. Have fun!